knz/shakespeare/docs/manual.md

 - If a `repeat from` clause is specified, `shakespeare` will find the first act that matches the provided regexp.
 During execution of the play, every time the last act is reached, the play will continue, restarting at the matching act.
-In this mode, the play only terminates when an error is encountered.

   Additionally, in the generated plots, a "zoomed in" plot will be generated for the last two iterations of the repeated act(s).

   Subsequent `repeat` clauses override each other.

+- The `repeat always` / `repeat N times` clause specifies the maximum number of repetitions of the play after the act specified by `repeat from`. `repeat always` (no maximum repetition count) is the default.

+- The `repeat time` clause specifies the maximum duration of the repeated part of the play. `repeat time unconstrained` (no maximum duration) is the default.

 ## Audience configuration